 The directors, in preparing this strategic report, have complied with s414C of the Companies Act 2006.

 Principal activities and business review

-The Company's principal activities are the generation and sale of steam and electricity.
+The Company's principal activities are the generation and sale of steam and electricity and sale of carbon dioxide.